 Generally, children handle fever well, but you can do a few things to make your child more comfortable:

 - Dress your child in light clothing.

-- Give your child liquid paracetamol in the correct and recommended dose.
-Giving your child more than the recommended dose can cause liver damage.
-It’s important not to give fever-lowering medication too often or for prolonged periods, because it can cause side effects.
+- Give your child liquid paracetamol in the recommended dose and frequency.
+If your child has more than the recommended dose it can cause liver damage.
+You can also give ibuprofen to children aged over three months.
+Don’t give fever-lowering medication too often or for too long, because it can cause side effects.

-Cool baths, sponging and fans can actually make your child more uncomfortable.
+- Avoid cool baths, sponging and fans.
+These can actually make your child more uncomfortable.

 Aspirin can make your child susceptible to Reye’s syndrome